hashempour/GaBlockSudoku/README.md

 # GaBlockSudoku - Genetic Algortihm (AI) Learning for BlockSudoku Puzzle solving

-A complete JavaScript project for solving Block Sudoku puzzle via Machine Learning Genetic Algorithm.
+A complete JavaScript/ Typsescript project to solve Block Sudoku puzzle via Machine Learning Genetic Algorithm.

 Try it yourself now! >> https://hashempour.github.io/GaBlockSudoku/

-#### Why JavaScript?
+#### Why JavaScript/ Typescript?
   It was easy for me to have all Visual Features, Coding, and most importantlty Web features on one side together, therefore I could concentrrate on the algorithm implementation more! ;)

-#### Is JavaScript a proper choice for AI?
+#### Is JavaScript/ Typescript a proper choice for AI?
   Since this project is an AI project and contains Machine Learning, another language, which can utilise the CPU and RAM best, would be a more sensible choice.
 But for most of other languages, like JAVA od C++, C#, etc. I had more limits for Visualisation part and it's needed to put more efforts to implement the game process on the screen.
-Therefore with JavaScript I did all the visualisation and AI process faster together but due to web browser restrictions, it cannot utilise all the CPU capabilities for learning.
-One another proper language choicw coule be Python, since it's powerful in visualisation and can utilise the CPU and RAM better than JavaScript.
+Therefore with JavaScript I did all the visualisation and AI process together but due to web browser restrictions, it cannot utilise all the CPU capabilities for learning.
+One another proper language choice could be Python, since it's powerful in visualisation and can utilise the CPU and RAM better than JavaScript.

 #### Why Genetic Algorithm project?
   Why not!
 Due to COVID-19 restrictions, these days I had a lot of spare time in HOME to think about a hobby or fun project!

 #### Is the implemented Algorithm / Game-Play perfect?
   I don't think so!
-You are welcome to find the probable bugs or some improvement on the implemented Algorithm :)
+You are welcome to find the probable bugs or bring some improvement to the implemented Algorithm :)

 ## Algorithm